 B O R N E A L O F T

-Borne Aloft is a project I initiated in 2024 with the aim of creating a collection entirely sourced within the Netherlands.
-Building on my earlier work, Among the River Sallows, this collection focuses on the integrity of natural fibers and dyes, celebrating the resilience of nature as our greatest teacher.
-Rooted in principles of sustainability and reciprocity, Borne Aloft integrates local Dutch resources and collaborations with initiatives such as The Linen Project, The Knitwit Stable, Verfmolen De Kat, Brabant sheep and alpaca farmers, and Zaandam antique linen suppliers.
-Each step of the process honors the rhythms of nature – dictated by when the sheep are shorn, the linen is harvested, and the flowers are picked for their color.
-The result is a biocompatible collection of garments crafted from Dutch wool, linen, antique fabrics, and natural dyes, showcasing the beauty of locally sourced, climate beneficial materials.
+Borne Aloft emerged as an exploration of place and process, created entirely within the Netherlands.
+Building on my earlier work, Among the River Sallows, the collection delves into the integrity of natural fibers and dyes, celebrating the resilience of nature as our greatest teacher.
+The project was funded by The Creative Industries Fund Netherlands, as part of their 2024 Design Grant Scheme.
+It integrates Dutch supply chains and collaborations with Dutch initiatives such as The Linen Project, The Knitwit Stable, Verfmolen De Kat, Brabant sheep and alpaca waste-wool farmers, and Zaandam linen suppliers.
+Each step of the process honors the rhythms of nature – dictated by when the sheep are shorn, the linen is harvested, and the plants are picked for their color.
+The result is a biocompatible collection of garments crafted from Dutch wool, linen, antique fabrics, and natural dyes, showcasing the beauty of mindful processes that include local resources, climate beneficial materials, and a singular hand throughout.

-Debuted in September on the Keizersgracht during the 2024 GLUE Amsterdam Design Route, the collection was exhibited alongside a process film by Joe Eshuis, offering insight into the time, care, and collaboration required for sustainable garment production.
-Through this work, Borne Aloft challenges the fast-fashion paradigm by fostering awareness of ecological systems and affirming the feasibility of a local, sustainable supply chain for small scale production in the Netherlands.
+Debuted in September on the Keizersgracht during the 2024 GLUE Amsterdam Design Route, the collection was exhibited alongside a process film by Joe Eshuis, offering insight into the time, care, and collaboration required for slow, sustainable garment production.
+Through this work, Borne Aloft challenges the fast-fashion paradigm by fostering awareness of ecological systems and affirming the feasibility of a local, sustainable supply chain for capsule production in the Netherlands and abroad.

 K E Y H O L E S H I R T

-Antique Dutch linen shirt with rusty key and pewter buttons
+Antique Dutch linen shirt with reclaimed key and pewter buttons.

-W O R K W E A R J A C K E T & P A N T
+W O R K W E A R J A C K E T & P A T I N A P A N T

-Dutch linen work jacket, silk Lidewij top, and cotton pants printed with natural pigments
+Dutch linen Patina work jacket, silk Lidewij top, and cotton Patina pants; printed with natural pigments.

 W O O L C A R D I G A N & S K I R T

-Handknit wool cardigan and skirt spun from Dutch merino wool
+Handknit wool cardigan and skirt spun from raw Dutch merino wool.

-A N T I Q U E L I N E N T O P & S K I R T
+A N T I Q U E L I N E N T O P & N A P P E S K I R T

-Antique Dutch linen box top and wrap skirt
+Antique linen Box top and Nappe wrap skirt.

 C E R A M I C C H E S T P I E C E